square/svelte-store/README.md

 });
 ```

 Here we have created a store for our `currentItems`.
 Whenever we update the `page` store we will automatically get our new items.
 By using `rebounce`, `currentItems` will always reflect the most up-to-date `page` value.
 Note we have also provided a number when calling rebounce.
 This creates a corresponding millisecond delay before the rebounced function is called.
-Successive calls within that time frame will abort the function before it is invoked.
+Successive calls within that time frame will abort the previous calls *before* the rebounced function is invoked.
 This is useful for limiting network requests.
 In this example, if our user continues to change the page, an `itemsRequest` will not be made until 200 ms has passed since `page` was updated.
-This means if our user rapidly clicks through pages 1 to 10, a network request will only be made (and our `currentItems` store updated) when they have settled on page 10.
+This means, if our user rapidly clicks through pages 1 to 10, a network request will only be made (and our `currentItems` store updated) when they have settled on page 10.

 NOTES: